 It’s not unusual for people to find themselves alone at some points in their life.
-Having a serious illness when you feel that you have no close family or friends can be especially hard, but you don’t have to try to cope by yourself.
+Having a serious illness when you feel that you have no close family or friends can be especially hard, but you don’t have to cope by yourself.

 If you talk to a health professional about your concerns, they are likely to use a standard method to measure how you are feeling.
-For example, you may be asked to rate your distress over the past week on a scale of 0 to 10 and complete a checklist of problems.
+For example, you may be asked to rate your distress over the past week on a scale of 0 to 10 (often known as a distress thermometer) and complete a checklist of problems.

 At any stage after a cancer diagnosis, it is natural to have days when you feel sad or worried.
-Sometimes, however, a person may begin to feel "stuck" in their distress and become very depressed or anxious.
+Sometimes a person may begin to feel 'stuck' in their distress and become anxious or depressed.
 If this is the case for you or someone you care about, it is important to seek help.
-You may need to seek professional help if you:

 - find it difficult to function on a daily basis